 Sandbar: A sandbar is a long and narrow strip of sand.
 It is formed near areas where waves break.
 When waves crash on shore and then fall back, the movement creates a trough underwater.
 Sand is deposited on the beach when the waves move forward and on the other side of the trough when the waves move back.
 When enough sand has been deposited on the offshore side so that the sand rises out of the water, it is called a sandbar.
 Sandbars sometimes join two pieces of land and when big enough, they can separate a body of water from the ocean.
 A sandbar connects the islands of Waya and Wayasewa in Fiji.

 Sandspit: A sandspit is a stretch of sand that is connected to the mainland on one end and extends out into the ocean on the other.
 It forms as wind and waves, travelling at an angle to the shore, move sediment (sand, dirt) down the coast.
 When the shoreline curves, the sediment is still pushed and deposited in the same direction, forming a bank of sand that extends outward.
 The area behind a sandspit is sheltered from ocean currents, creating an area where mud flats or salt marshes can form.
-Sandspits range in size from small spits that extend only a few hundred feet to large ones that span 68 miles.
+Sandspits range in size from small spits that extend only a few hundred feet to large ones that can span over 60 miles.
 The Chumash built a settlement on the Morro Bay sandspit because of its closeness to the ocean.